Bicycle Vacations in Kentucky

 regions provide opportunities for discovery and bicycle adventures that cater to all rider skill levels and varieties of riding, from recreational beginners to world-class competitors to adventurous types on long-haul tours.
 There is also a featured mountain bike trail system at Mammoth Cave National Park

-—the constant temperatures make it perfect for summer or winter riding, and the Big South Fork National River and Recreation Area features a network of five mountain bike trails that has received "epic" designation from the International Mountain Bicycling Association – a sure sign of memorable bicycle adventures to be had.
+and the Big South Fork National River and Recreation Area features a network of five mountain bike trails that has received "epic" designation from the International Mountain Bicycling Association – a sure sign of memorable bicycle adventures to be had.
 Kentucky also offers thousands of miles of scenic roads for the cyclist seeking a leisurely cycling tour or training for a national title.
+The 1976 TransAmerica Cycling Route crosses through Kentucky as it stretches from the Pacific to Atlantic Oceans.
+Visiting cyclists should note that portions of the 76 route, as well as other popular routes, may feature winding and narrow roads with steep grades.
+Kentucky's topography provides for a variety of routes, and cyclists should be prepared for elevation changes, as well as sharing the road with traffic, when visiting Kentucky to ride.
 Secondary roads around the town of London have made the Redbud Ride one of the most popular cycling events in the region.
 The public Legacy Trail in Lexington

 attracts a number of riders in central Kentucky, and numerous scenic and historic towns in the Bluegrass Region provide plenty of options for a cycling day trip or longer multi-day bicycle adventures.